wlonk/arcadia/rules/making_characters.rst

 *characters* are aware of or discuss in-fiction.
 They are for you, the players, only.

-Then choose two passions for your character.
+Then choose a passion for your character.
 See :ref:`passions` for details.

+.. todo:: Design character sheet.

 Your character starts with a number of social tokens based on their social role, and two passion tokens.